cbc32/cbc32.github.io/index.md

 The following is the confusion matrix from the AlexNet model trained on background removed dataset with data augmentation.

 ![Confusion Matrix](/assets/confusion_matrix_mid_term_report.png)

-Based on the confusion matrix, the model tends to confuse two pairs of symbols.

 ![Confusion Matrix Example](/assets/confusion_matrix_example.png)